maendeleolab/toolbox/README.md

 # Context
-Toolbox is repo for low level scripts you can use to automate mundane tasks.
+Toolbox is repo of helper scripts you can use to automate mundane tasks.

 ## How to use the scripts

-- **install_cdk_tools.sh** : Installs tools for your CDK environment on Ubuntu version 20.04.
+1) **install_cdk_tools.sh** : Installs tools for your CDK environment on Ubuntu version 20.04.

-Installs unzip
+'Installs unzip'

-Installs awscliv2
+'Installs awscliv2'

-Installs Node.js
+'Installs Node.js'

-Installs CDK toolkit
+'Installs CDK toolkit'

-Installs Python virtual environment
+'Installs Python virtual environment'

-Creates folder for your App
+'Creates folder for your App'

 ```
 ./install_cdk_tools.sh <your-cdk-folder-name>